 You’re probably here because you’re feeling down and looking for ways to feel better.
-Congratulations, you’ve already made your first step towards feeling better: do something to change your situation.
+Congratulations, you’ve already made your first step towards feeling better: take action to change your situation.
 So, you’re off to a good start, and let’s use the momentum and take the next step: Get inspired by our top list of how to feel better!
 Don’t worry – if none of them feel right for you, you will find further ideas at the end of the article.
 By the way – reading is often a way to feel better, so you’re already trying that out!

-Eat your favourite food
+Eat your favorite food

 Give yourself a treat and cook, order or go to your favorite restaurant and have your favorite meal! – Make it healthy if you can to make your brain and body work even better.
 You can perfectly combine this idea with the next one on the list: Step out of your comfort zone and try a new (healthy) meal!